 While German cuisine is not renowned for being vegetarian friendly, for the veggies and vegans like myself, there are a plethora of vegetarian and vegan restaurants that are guaranteed to whet your appetite .
 If you are looking for a fully vegan restaurant to enjoy on your short autumn break, for no frills delicious food try the divine ‘Savory’, who serve vegan delights such as The Hawai Burger, which uses seitan as a meat substitute and is layered with mouthwatering vegan cheese and fries.
 Or if you prefer fine dining, Seven Swans offers seasonal menus that make the most of what vegetables have to offer, with culinary delights such as Jerusalem Artichoke with Burnet & Onion, and red cabbage with beetroot and dead nettle from it’s winter menu which is also used during autumn.
 For things to do in Frankfurt if simplicity is what you are after in a short autumn break, then there is nothing more relaxing than taking a riverboat when it’s one of those really sunny Autumn mornings, even if it is a cold day.
 Just wear your fluffiest faux fur coat, and come kitted out like you have just robbed a blanket farm to stay warm on the tour, with the biggest sunglasses that you can find.

-While a tour is a great way to see Frankfurt, if you are after something a little more unique you can get ‘peed on by a tree’.
+Although a tour is a great way to see Frankfurt, if you are after something a little more unique you can get ‘peed on by a tree’.
 And yes it’s exactly as it sounds, as part of the Frankfurt art initiative Komishe Kunst (comic art), where the artist Friedrich Karl Waechter decided to give a tree at Lake Jacobiweiher a voice to express what it feels about being peed on a daily basis.
 It’s a novel attraction, and the Pinkelbaum’s sign stating that ‘for 300 years I was peed on, starting today Ipee back is sure to make you laugh.
 If you would rather not be pissed on (it’s not actual pee) at the Dialog museum you can step into a blind persons shoes for an hour, experience a simulated setting where you cross a road, go on a road, buy a drink, take back change and perform other tasks in pitch darkness.
+How’s that for a short autumn break, served with a side helping of culture, quirkiness and holiday magic.

 What you need to eat: Kleinmarkthalle on a Friday around lunchtime